sr-lab/GLITCH-ASE22-Replication-Package/INSTALL.md

 #### IaC Dataset

-To obtain the results of occurrences, smell density and proportion of scripts for the Ansible IaC dataset (Table 10, 11 and 12), run the following commands (**NOTE:** the execution will take a while &ndash; ~40 minutes in our experiments):
+To obtain the results of occurrences, smell density and proportion of scripts for the Ansible IaC dataset (Table 10, 11 and 12), run the following commands (**NOTE:** the execution took ~40 minutes in our experiments):

 ```
 cd /RESULTS/ansible/iac-dataset-analysis